JustMoney app

 Interest rate

 Personalised, from a minimum of 13.75% to a maximum of 28.75%.
-According to its website, Absa can beat competitors’ interest rates.
+Absa states on its website that it can beat competitors’ interest rates.

 Monthly service fee